iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 It can be useful in some applications to take iModels and their linear concept of history, and introduce the concept of *branching*, where an iModel diverges into two separate iModels after a changeset, allowing each to have new distinct changes and a distinct history.
-Typically, one of them is referred to as the *master iModel*, and the other the *branch iModel*, with the master iModel being the one that existed before the branch was created from it.
+Typically, one of them is referred to as the *master iModel*, and the other as the *branch iModel*, with the master iModel being the one that existed before the branch was created from it.
 Importantly, these branches can often be used to make updates to one branch iModel while the master iModel can receive updates from other contexts.
-Usually the intention is to move the changes in the branch iModel's history back into the master iModel.
-It can also be useful to update a branch with changes that the master received since their divergence.
+Usually the intention is to move the changes in the branch's history back into the master.
+It can also be useful to update a branch with changes that the master received since their divergence, to keep them synchronized.

 ## Provenance

 *Provenance* is the tracking of where an entity originated from in an iModel.
 All connectors store provenance as they connect entities from some source format into an iModel.
-The [IModelTransformer]($transformer) will also store provenance as it makes changes to a target; provenance will be used during synchronizations to identify which element in the branch came from the master in order to merge and append changes.
+The [IModelTransformer]($transformer) will also store provenance as it makes changes to a target; provenance will be used during [synchronizations](#synchronization-implementing-branching) to identify which elements in the branch correspond to those in the master, in order to find conflicts in changes.

 The [IModelTransformer]($transformer) has several options defined in the [IModelTransformOptions]($transformer) type that configure what provenance is stored, and particular configurations are required for performing each branching operation